Level 3 Graphic Design

 Runshaw College is an approved centre for UAL Awarding Body Level 3 in Graphics.

-Students will explore a wide range of digital and manual materials, techniques and processes, including Graphics software such as Adobe Photoshop, Illustrator and InDesign, drawing, printmaking and photography.
+Students will explore a wide range of digital and manual materials, techniques and processes, including Graphics software such as Adobe Photoshop, Illustrator and InDesign, drawing, printmaking and mixed media.
 Working through the design process, students learn how to gain visual and topical research, use the work of other illustrators and designers to inspire their own work, experiment creating a range of initial ideas, before developing work to a final design.
-Graphics projects students complete include typography, branding, digital illustration, book illustration, advertising, campaigns, packaging, character design, fashion promotion, infographics, magazine design and motion graphics to name just a few!
+Examples of projects students complete include typography, branding, digital illustration, book illustration, advertising, campaigns, packaging, character design, fashion promotion, infographics, magazine design and motion graphics to name just a few!

 Course Highlights: